N. Provisions

 (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or

-(b) Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries
+(b) Provide any guarantee, security or the loan to or on behalf of the ultimate beneficiaries

 B The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or
+(a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(vi) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.
+(vi) The Company has not traded or invested in Crypto Currency or Virtual Currency during the financial year.

 (vii) No Scheme of Arrangements have been approved by the Competent Authority in terms of Sections 230 to 237 of the Act, during the year.

-48 Previous year figures have been regrouped/reclassified where ever necessary, to conform to those of the current year.
+52 Previous year figures have been regrouped/reclassified where ever necessary, to conform to those of the current year.

-In Terms of our Report of even date For and on Behalf of the Board
+In Terms of our Report of even date

 For Brahmayya & Co.
+For and on behalf of the Board

 Firm Regn No. 000511S